Neil Gorsuch closely watched on immigration

 Washington (CNN)Justice Neil Gorsuch on Monday grilled a Justice Department lawyer about a provision of immigration law that requires the mandatory removal of some lawful permanent residents who have committed crimes.

-The case -- the first of two the court will re-hear this week on immigration -- is being closely watched for any clues Gorsuch and other justice may leave for how they will consider the Trump administration's overall push to both limit immigration and increase deportations.
+The case -- the first of two the court will re-hear this week on immigration -- is being closely watched for any clues Gorsuch and other justices may leave for how they will consider the Trump administration's overall push to both limit immigration and increase deportations.

 Monday was the first day of the Supreme Court's new term, full of blockbuster cases on Constitutional questions involving immigration, voting rights and religious liberty, among others.